Are you interested in being a freelancer?

 If you’re interested in freelance writing or another freelance service, check out these 11 awesome freelancers and learn what services they are commanding, how they started and how much they are making.

-Business: Copywriting & Editing
+Business: Copywriting & Pinterest Management

 In February 2016, I made a momentous decision.
 I was on maternity leave and I decided I couldn’t face returning to work and leaving my baby.
 That meant I had to find a way to make an income and I turned to the internet to find a way.